sdsc-innovation/cookiecutter-python/{{cookiecutter.project_slug}}/README.md

 ```
 {%- if cookiecutter.use_pytest %}

 Unit tests (using [pytest](https://pytest.org/)) are not executed as a pre-commit hook, to keep the overhead to a minimum.
-Instead, assuming that GitLab CI/CD is available, a `.gitlab-ci.yml` is configured to run tests after each commit.
+Instead, a CI/CD pipeline is configured to run tests after each commit.
 You can also execute them locally, manually:

 ```
 pytest